 The United States Soccer Federation (USSF) is the National Governing Body for soccer in the United States, as recognized by the United States Olympic Committee.
 The USSF is organized into four general areas of soccer: a Youth Council, Adult Council, and Professional Council, as well as an Athlete’s Advisory Council.
-To join the Adult or Youth Councils, an organization must qualify as a USSF “National Organization,” which means an organization offering programs in at least 26 states with a membership of at least 200 thousand.
+To join the Adult or Youth Council, an organization must qualify as a USSF “National Organization,” which means an organization offering programs in at least 26 states with a membership of at least 200 thousand.
 USASA is the only member of the USSF Adult Council.
 The United States Youth Soccer Association (USYSA) and the American Youth Soccer Organization (AYSO) are the members of the Youth Council.
 Major League Soccer, and the USL 1st division are members of the Professional Council.

 The USASA is administered from the national office in Chicago, IL.
 The office is staffed by the USASA Executive Director, an Administration & Operations Manager, Membership & League Relationship Manager, Website/Communication Manager and a Content Manager.

 The USASA is divided into four regions.
 Each region elects four officers for two-year terms to lead a regional council comprised of representatives of each of the member State Associations.
 Certain national programs such as the National Amateur Cup, progress from the state level to regional level.
 Therefore, the regional council is empowered to conduct these competitions and programs for the USASA.